cividi/whitepaper/README.md

 ### 4/10 Act locally, change globally

-Open source married to the DNA of urban systems design, is bringing its own revolution to the way that architecture is conducted, how cities evolve through a constantly reshaped landscape of human and machine transactions.
-As open source has revolutionized the way that computer technology is developed, making the Internet as we know it today possible, so urban design evolves to become a field within reach of people around the world, open tools create opportunities to contribute to city planning among the many creative ways we use technology to shape the physical world.
-Our design decisions reflect the meeting of these worlds.
+As open source has revolutionized the way that computer technology is developed and deployed, making the Internet as we know it today possible, so urban design is evolving into a field within reach of people around the world.
+Open tools create opportunities to contribute to city planning among the many creative ways we use technology to shape the physical world, as cities evolve through a constantly reshaped landscape of human and machine transactions.
+Our design decisions reflect the meeting of these worlds, and inflect a responsibility to think globally about the potential impact of our tools.

-### 5/10 Sustainable interest
+### 5/10 Sustain the interest

 Specific mechanisms to incentivize continued contributions of open source code changes, openly licensed data and open content are prioritized as a pillar of the crowd-based approach.
 Such systems are often built on utility tokens of value (points or other gamification techniques) to motivate the community to contribute and exchange reusable components (e.g. datasets, dataflows, visualizations).
 At a next stage, these may be enhanced with tenders and bounties supported by cryptographically traceable records such as Smart Contracts.
 In any case, we need to think from the beginning about how to make sure that the engine of crowd-sourced innovation is well oiled.